Steve Jobs: Apple (1976–1985)

 Jobs took over development of the Macintosh in 1981, from early Apple employee Jef Raskin, who had conceived the project.
 Wozniak and Raskin had heavily influenced the early program, and Wozniak was on leave during this time due to an airplane crash earlier that year, making it easier for Jobs to take over the project.
 On January 22, 1984, Apple aired a Super Bowl television commercial titled "1984", which ended with the words: "On January 24th, Apple Computer will introduce Macintosh.
 And you'll see why 1984 won't be like 1984."
 On January 24, 1984, an emotional Jobs introduced the Macintosh to a wildly enthusiastic audience at Apple's annual shareholders meeting held in the Flint Auditorium at De Anza College.
 Macintosh engineer Andy Hertzfeld described the scene as "pandemonium".
 The Macintosh was inspired by the Lisa (in turn inspired by Xerox PARC's mouse-driven graphical user interface), and it was widely acclaimed by the media with strong initial sales.
 However, its low performance and limited range of available software led to a rapid sales decline in the second half of 1984.

 Sculley's and Jobs's respective visions for the company greatly differed.
 Sculley favored open architecture computers like the Apple II, targeting education, small business, and home markets less vulnerable to IBM.
 Jobs wanted the company to focus on the closed architecture Macintosh as a business alternative to the IBM PC.
 President and CEO Sculley had little control over chairman of the board Jobs's Macintosh division; it and the Apple II division operated like separate companies, duplicating services.
-Although its products provided 85% of Apple's sales in early 1985, the company's January 1985 annual meeting did not mention the Apple II division or employees.
+Although its products provided 85% of Apple's sales in early 1985, the company's January 1985 annual meeting did not mention the Apple II division or its employees.
 Many left, including Wozniak, who stated that the company had "been going in the wrong direction for the last five years" and sold most of his stock.
 Though frustrated with the company's and Jobs's dismissal of the Apple II in favor of the Macintosh, Wozniak left amicably and remained an honorary employee of Apple, maintaining a lifelong friendship with Jobs.